AliAtaollahi/CPS_IOT_HW/README.md

 - ENC28J60 Ethernet module
 - Servo motor for door control
 - LEDs for status indication (green for access granted, red for denied)
+- LCD display to show feedback on authentication status.

 ### Software Requirements

 - **Arduino IDE:** For programming the Arduino board.